arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing.md

 It's no secret that getting started with Property-Based Testing (PBT) is hard.
 This series of articles does not have the presumption of changing this fact.
 It is merely the outcome of the observations and thoughts I have gathered during my personal journey.<br/>
 By no means is this a comprehensive manual.
 Consider it as a friendly introduction to help dispel the fear.

-I will use examples with [FsCheck][fscheck] in C#, although my heart is with [Hedgehog][hedgehog].
+I will rely on C# examples with [FsCheck][fscheck], although my heart is with [Hedgehog][hedgehog].

-**Note**: if you prefer to start directly with a code example, go straight with the [4th installment on Property-driven Development](property-testing-4): the other 3 posts can be read later.
+**Note**: if you prefer to start directly with code, go straight with the [4th installment on Property-driven Development](property-testing-4): the other 3 posts can be read later.

+All the code samples are on [GitHub](https://github.com/arialdomartini/property-based-testing-for-the-rest-of-us).

 ## Index
 1. Utterly opinionated introduction to Property Testing